lgreco/DataStructures/Assignments/WarmUp_Fall22/src/readme.md

 * How to tell is the beginning of a word is a vowel or a consonant *sound*?
 * How to parse a sentence, word-by-word and translate each word to Pig Latin?
+* To make things simpler, let's assume that the input string comprises words separated by single spaces; and that there are no numbers or punctuation marks.

 ## Chapter 7, programming project 1